Lisa Pisha, MS, LMFT

 630-256-8378 ext 106

-From managing “screens” to learning discipline techniques for young children, every family can benefit from her proven techniques and researched approaches that help parents feel secure in their parenting and create healthy lifetime relationships with their children.
+From improving emotional connections to managing “screens” to learning discipline techniques for young children, every family can benefit from her proven techniques and researched approaches that help parents feel secure in their parenting and create healthy lifetime relationships with their children.

 Pam coaches families in the following areas: